 Child Safeguarding Policy is a clear set of standards and guidelines about how to make an organisation safe for children in its governance and activities.
 We call for an action from all child-related organisations to set up their Child Safeguarding Policy and takes all reasonable steps to ensure children are not exposed to harm as a result of their contact with their organization.
 This is not solely about a set of documents but is more about creating an organisation culture, in which staff, associates and volunteers safely engage with children at all times.

-We also call on the government to regulate and support the organizations in setting up their child safeguarding policy.
+We also call on the government to regulate and support the organisations in setting up their child safeguarding policy.

-Developing a child safeguarding policy is a continuous process which involves a constant review of the organization governance and procedures.
-Therefore, Plan International is developing a comprehensive set of online child safeguarding resources to support child-related organizations in reviewing their procedures and practices and thus advancing its child safeguarding policy.
+Developing a Child Safeguarding Policy is a continuous process which involves a constant review of the organisation’s governance and procedures.
+Therefore, Plan International is now providing training and consultancy services to support child-related organisations in reviewing their procedures and practices on Child Safeguarding Policy.
+Check out our CSNET to learn about the details!

 To support the child safeguarding movement, Plan International Hong Kong is now conducting a situational analysis on child safeguarding policy in Hong Kong to understand its level of implementation and the opinions of different stakeholders.
 Please stay tuned to this website for updates on the research report.